 Even this fairly comprehensive view of the screens leaves out two or three images on the far right.
 The most revelatory of these shows Galadriel, Elrond, and Saruman at Dol Guldur, rescuing Gandalf.
 The panorama stayed up throughout the presentation.
 (A rather juddery pan around the whole things can be seen on Youtube.)

 Steven Colbert, widely known as a devoted and highly knowledgeable Tolkien fan, MCed the panel, dressed in his costume from the third film, in which he has a nonspeaking bit part.
 He expressed his love for Tolkien and the films and showed the brief scene in which he appears.
-Then he introduced the impressive ten-person panel Warner Bros. had managed to assemble:
+Then he introduced the impressive eleven-person panel Warner Bros. had managed to assemble:

 From the left, Colbert, Peter Jackson, Philippa Boyens, Benedict Cumberbatch, Cate Blanchett, Orlando Bloom, Evangeline Lilly, Luke Evans, Lee Pace, Graham McTavish, Elijah Wood, and Andy Serkis

 Of course, most of us couldn’t see them this clearly with the naked eye.
 Seated about a third of the way back in the auditorium, my view was as shown in the image at the top of this entry.
 Peter (that’s he in the lower left corner) looked mighty small in reality, but in Hall H three large screens magnify the proceedings for the crowd.
 (Similar video screens are used in the other very large auditoriums, notably the Indigo Ballroom.)